 - volunteers one in every three years on a CRAFT farmer working group;

 - contributes an annual membership fee to cover advertising and administration costs;

 - provides baseline data about the farm for CRAFT interns;

 - communicates with the CRAFT node members via the CRAFT farmer listserve.

 The details of a farm internship vary from one farm to another, but all internships are based on an exchange that involves the intern’s labour and commitment and the farmer’s instruction, supervision, education, time and commitment.
 The internship agreement is between the farmer and the intern, and not with CRAFT Ontario.

-We are currently accepting applications for member farms for the 2013 season (deadline Jan 10).
-Please contact the South Western Coordinator, Amy Ouchterlony: email@example.com for general inquiries or information if you are interested in joining.
+New farm applications are due by Nov 15th for the following season.
+Please contact the South Western Coordinator, Amy Ouchterlony: firstname.lastname@example.org for general inquiries or application information.